 Q: What is next?
 Any projects you can tell us about?

-My new novel, just released, is entitled Mockingbird Summer.
+My just released latest novel is entitled Mockingbird Summer (see its own webpage).
 Set in 1964, it's inspired by my own experiences growing up during that time of immense cultural change.
-But the novel also, I hope, speaks to today as all good historical novels should do, especially since the ending's a bit of a surprise, jumping decades ahead to 2020.
+But the novel also, I hope, speaks to today as all good historical novels should do, especially since the ending's a bit of a surprise, jumping decades ahead to 2021.
 It does have animals in it––a very important dog and horse who are characters themselves, much like the giraffes were.
-And, like all my writing, as mentioned above, I want the story to stay with you, to linger, for you to ponder long after you've read the last words.
+And, like all my novels, I hope the story stays with you, lingering, to ponder long after you've read the last page.
+After all, remembering a beloved book is a joy in itself, isn't it?

 _______________________